jtsage/jtsage-datebox/docs/doc/3-4-display.md

 available to you is {% api_doc useInlineAlign %}.

 You might want DateBox to mimic the behavior of jQuery-UI - that is, to slide down the control when you click the input.
 To do this, set {% api_doc useInlineBlind %}.
+Note that this is the default "popup" behavior for the jQuery(UI) framework, and this option has no effect there.

+Page Length Note: If you display the control inline, and your page is shorter than the viewport window, clicking on a button in the control will likely jump the page scroll to the top in some browsers.
+I have yet to find a fix for this.
+Additionally, this is probably only an issue when using a browser extension that overlays a portion of the viewport, allowing it to scroll, *without* changing the viewport dimensions.

 {% highlight html %}
 <input type="text" data-role="datebox" data-options='{"mode":"calbox", "useInlineBlind":true}'>